 The benefits of Galileo can be measured by their socio-economic impact on users, society and the environment.

 Users will benefit from more reliable and accurate positioning, aiding their navigation, especially in cities and built-up areas.
 Features like the Galileo Search and Rescue service and integration into the eCall system will reduce emergency service response time in the case of distress or accidents.

 Also, Galileo's accurate timing will help make synchronisation of banking and financial transactions more resilient as well as those used in telecommunication and energy distribution networks that power the World economy.

 Use of satellite navigation has helped drive world economic growth, particularly in high-tech industries, and experts predict that the global satellite navigation market will itself grow by more than 8% up until 2019.
 The additional resiliency provided by Galileo as the third global system, after GPS and GLONASS, is expected to enable a range of new applications and services that will benefit from increased positioning reliability and further drive economic growth in Europe and beyond.

-The European GNSS Agency (GSA) has conducted additional assessments that show significant economic and environmental benefits from Galileo and GNSS use in the decade to come.
+The European Union Agency for the Space Programme (EUSPA) has conducted additional assessments that show significant economic and environmental benefits from Galileo and GNSS use in the decade to come.

 Who is using Galileo today?

 Europe is the only region worldwide developing a global civil-based GNSS initiative.
 Galileo programme stands alone as the world’s unique option for GNSS under civilian control.
 This is an important differentiator with regard to other GNSS systems, especially relevant when considering that the world’s dependence on GNSS is continuously increasing.